The Sunday Telegraph

 An e-edition’s available by paid subscription.
 Mobile phone browsers are automatically diverted to a mobile site at the same URL.
 Apps are also available for iPad, iPhone, Kindle and Android smartphones.

-It’s published by the Telegraph Media Group.
+It’s published by the Telegraph Media Group, in a Main and a Foreign edition.

 On 27 March 2013 the Telegraph Media Group announced that it was introducing a metered paywall for their newspapers’ website.
 Registered users would continue to have free access to up to 20 articles per calendar month before being invited to subscribe.